-COURSE CODE TITLE OF THE COURSE COURSE COURSE OUTCOME ENE 251 CHIDREN'S LITERATURE II Candidate to appreciate Children's Literature as a tool to enquire different perspectives.
+COURSE CODE TITLE OF COURSE THE COURSE CREDIT COURSE OUTCOME ENE 251 CHIDREN'S LITERATURE II Candidate to appreciate Children's Literature as a tool to enquire different perspectives.
 Develop theoretical perspectives.
 Ability to incorporate fieldwork into academic curriculum.

-ENE252 MODERN INDIAN WRITINGINENGLISH TRANSLATION 4 Students would have learn the values of spiritual refinement in human life.
+V MODERN INDIAN WRITINGINENGLISH FRANSLATION 4 2.
+Students would have learn the values of spiritual refinement in human life.
 Understanding of the need of wiping out social evils to dream of a healthy society.
 Students have understood how well the Indian culture is reflected in Literature.
-An understanding of the socio cultural 4.
 An understanding of the socio cultural aspect would have been reached.